Street trading in West Suffolk

 Prospective traders

 Any prospective traders must contact the licensing team by email to arrange a discussion about their proposal before they apply.
-For full details of what information you will need to provide and what you need to to take into consideration, please read the Street Trading Consent - guidance for new applicants.
+For full details of what information you will need to provide and what you need to take into consideration, please read the Street Trading Consent - guidance for new applicants.

 New applications will not be accepted without prior discussion.